 If you’ve seen someone wearing a ring on a necklace, you’ve probably wondered about the significance.
 Is it a style thing?
 A convenience thing?
 Just a really big fan of neck-based jewelry?
-Well, in fairness, it could be any of those things.
+Well, in fairness, it could be any of those things because people wear rings on necklace chains for all sorts of reasons.
 If you’re wondering what wearing a ring on a necklace means, you’ve come to the right place.

 Style